kaby76/Trash/trgroup/readme.md

 # Trgroup

 Perform a recursive left- and right- factorization of alternatives for rules.
-The nodes specified must be for ruleAltList, lexerAltList, or altList.
-A common prefix and suffix is performed on the alternatives, and a new expression derived.
-The process repeats for alternatives nested.

 # Usage

     trgroup <string>

+# Details

+The command reads all parse tree data.
+Then, for each parse tree, the XPath expression argument specified will be evaluated.

+The nodes specified in the XPath arg must be for one or more ruleAltList, lexerAltList, or altList.
+These node types contain a sequence of children alternating with an "|"-operator (`ruleAltList : labeledAlt ('|' labeledAlt)*`, `lexerAltList : lexerAlt ('|' lexerAlt)*, and
+`altList : alternative ('|' alternative)*`).

+A "unification" of all the non-'|' children in the node is performed, which results in a single sequence of elements with groupings.
+It is possible for there to be multiple groups in the set of alternatives.

 # Examples

+_Input to command (file "temp.g4")_

+    grammar temp;
+    a : 'X' 'B' 'Z' | 'X' 'C' 'Z' | 'X' 'D' 'Z' ;

+_Command_

-    trparse A.g4 | trgroup "//parserRuleSpec[RULE_REF/text()='additiveExpression']//altList"
+    trparse temp.g4 | trgroup "//parserRuleSpec[RULE_REF/text()='additiveExpression']//ruleAltList" | trsponge -c true

+_Output_

+    grammar temp;
+    a : 'X' ( 'B' | 'C' | 'D' ) 'Z' ;

 # Notes